newton.ModelBuilder#

 • ignore_paths (List[str]) – A list of regular expressions matching prim paths to ignore.

-• cloned_env (str) – The prim path of an environment which is cloned within this USD file.
-Siblings of this environment prim will not be parsed but instead be replicated via ModelBuilder.add_builder(builder, xform) to speed up the loading of many instantiated environments.
+• cloned_world (str) – The prim path of a world which is cloned within this USD file.
+Siblings of this world prim will not be parsed but instead be replicated via ModelBuilder.add_builder(builder, xform) to speed up the loading of many instantiated worlds.

 • collapse_fixed_joints (bool) – If True, fixed joints are removed and the respective bodies are merged.
 Only considered if not set on the PhysicsScene as “newton:collapse_fixed_joints”.